Use the online application

 .
 Have your course schedule ready to easily find the required textbooks for your courses.

 Congratulations!
 You are enrolled and ready to begin attending classes at Frederick Community College.
 If you have questions or need additional guidance during your time of study, please reach out to your program manager or academic advisor.
-Some students may be eligible for specialized advising through the Office of Multicultural Student Services
+Some students may be eligible for specialized advising through Disability Access Services (DAS)

-Students pursuing an Emergency Management Associate of Applied Science Degree are required to complete INTR 103, a 3-credit internship course.
+Students pursuing an Emergency Management Associate of Applied Science Degree via the Track I: FEMA Independent Study Pathway are required to complete INTR 103, a 3-credit internship course.
 The internship, requiring a minimum of 135 hours, may be completed during an 8-week (17 hours/week) or 15-week (9 hours/week) session of a pre-determined semester.

-Students may register for INTR 103 after successful completion of modules EM 115, EM 125, EM 135, and EM 215.
+Students may register for INTR 103 after successful completion of EMGT 115, EMGT 125, EMGT 135, and EMGT 215.
 Be sure to review the Internship Handbook

 .
-Eligible students must contact the program manager to schedule an internship planning meeting to discuss internship plans.
+Eligible students must contact the program manager to schedule an internship planning meeting.
 After the planning meeting, students arrange an internship with a local emergency management entity: a business, municipality, state or federal level agency/office.
 Following preliminary arrangements, students are required to submit an internship plan to the program manager to receive approval and complete course registration.